ExaWorks/job-api-spec/specification.md

 #### Connection Multiplexing

-An alternative way of improving efficiency is to re-use a single connection for each remote resource that jobs are submitted to.
+An alternative way of improving efficiency is to reuse a single connection for each remote resource that jobs are submitted to.
 If data is sent and received asynchronously, the timing has all the characteristics of the asynchronous networking case while also